pakdamie/tritonet/README.md

 ## Rebuilding and Reproducing  ("I want to reproduce your work!")

-I provide two ways to reproduce everything:

-1. I provide a pipeline using `makepipe` in R. It's called `main_pipeline.R`!
+I provide a pipeline script R. It's called `main_pipeline.R`!
-2. I provide a bashscript (using terminal)